-- What content would be relevant to target audience at different decision making stages (aka marketing funnel) and how to cater it to the target audience in the most effective way.
+- What content would be relevant to the target audience at different decision-making stages (aka marketing funnel) and how to cater it to the target audience in the most effective way.

-- Does a competitors research to collect best practices and first draft of topics
+- Do competitors research to collect best practices and the first draft of topics

 - Often overlooked part is to dig into what needs to be improved in existing content (if there is any)

-- Interview the client’s team (even for in house there are fairly standard stakeholder roles)
+- Interview the client’s team (even for in house there are reasonably standard stakeholder roles)

 Content plan outline & validation

-- has not clear potential to rank, but topic is interesting for auditory.
-Such content we syndicate via partners to get an exposure and build a link profile
+- Content that has no clear potential to rank, but the topic is interesting for auditory we syndicate via partners to get exposure and build a link profile

-Note: in 9 out of 10 posts on content marketing you’ll see importance of scheduling publications.
-It’s consistency that is important, not equal interval of time.
+Note: in 9 out of 10 posts on content marketing you’ll see the importance of scheduling publications.
+It’s a consistency that is important, not an equal interval of time.

-After working through previous stages a content strategist gets most clear vision of content marketing ideology for a given project.
+After working through previous stages, a content strategist gets the clearest vision of content marketing ideology for a given project.
 That is why he is the one ensuring execution.

 Selection of authors

-Modern web is much beyond pure texts – there are audio, video, coding, visuals to delight users’ perception.
-Still texts are blood cells of the Internet and most content will be built around it.
+The modern web is much beyond simple texts – there are audio, video, coding, visuals to delight users’ perception.
+Still, text content is blood cells of the Internet, and most content spins around it.

 The problem is that marketers suck at writing and writers suck at marketing (an so on for every niche apart from on writing itself.
 What an irony)

-A strategist must be aware this problem and have means to solve it (there are quite a few).
-A content strategist must be able to work on the article as an editor, but approach it from the reader’s point of view.
+A strategist must be aware of this problem and have the means to solve it (there are quite a few).
+A content strategist must be able to work on the article as an editor but approach it from the reader’s point of view.

 How content strategist delivers

-work manage a team.
+work to manage a team.
 Methods of work can be (on the example of our web agency):

 - Daily planning with copywriters.
-There was case when a client’s competitor did a sponsored publication on its’s product advantages in industry leading media.
+There was a case when a client’s competitor did a sponsored publication on its’s product advantages in industry-leading media.
 As it also supports posts from users we rushed a client to write a “comment” and interlinked it from competitor’s promo comments.
-Two month later a company (700 people big) was searching for solution and ended up on our hijacked publication and closed a deal.
+Two months later a company (700 people big) was searching for a solution and ended up on our hijacked publication and closed a deal.

 What content strategist delivers